bhaskarborah/Marketing_Data_Analysis/technology.md

 # Technologies Used
+*The current plan is included but note, the Technologies Used markdown will be updated throughout project as necessary.*

 ## Data Cleaning and Analysis

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage